qwertie/ungglish/index.md

 - Editor: editors & apps will be written to help you write Ungglish correctly and avoid misusing Ungglish words (help wanted).
 - A secret language: Ungglish is more compact and less well-known than Pig Latin, so English speakers may enjoy using it as a "secret language" among themselves.

+**Note:** Why "Ungglish" with two Gs and not "Unglish"?
+Because Ungglish is phonetic, NG makes a sound like ng in "sing".
+Therefore, an extra G is required to add a G sound.

 Introduction to Ungglish
 ========================